marcellbarsony/dotfiles/ags/README.md

-# AGS Config
+# Config

-Types are symlinked to `/usr/share/com.github.Aylur.ags/types`
+Types are symlinked to: `/usr/share/com.github.Aylur.ags/types`

-## Options

 Suggestions only (no typechecking)